History: Philadelphia and the Quaker Colonies

 The Medical Society pays for everybody's lunch at the block captain's meeting, and it is a calculated policy.
 Every doctor knows how useless it is to talk in terms of calories, carbohydrates, high unsaturated fat content, and water-soluble vitamins.
 Pamphlets help, but what really works is to serve the block captains a lunch and tell them, now this is what we're talking about.
 Heaven only knows how that gets translated back in the neighborhood, but surely the first step is to give the block captain an unmistakable message.
 The Medicare bureaucrat looked visibly relieved when her painfully convoluted explanation of the Medicare prescription card was reduced to about two sentences by questioners in the audience: If you have Medicaid coverage, forget it.
 If you don't, that card's worth about $600.
 And this here pamphlet proves I know what I'm talking about.

 There did not seem to be a scrap of ideology or power hunger or self-serving -- the usual hallmarks of politics as we commonly observe it.
 The over-riding principle on which these highly disparate groups are operating together is, pick a problem, and solve it.

 In 1842, Philadelphia's Eastern Penitentiary was innovative and unique.
-It was an important tourist stop, especially for foreign visitors, and Charles Dickens naturally had to pay it a visit when he toured America in 1842.
-He didn't like it, and he said so, as follows :
+Charles Dickens did go on a bit about what was an important tourist stop, especially for foreign visitors.
+But he naturally had to pay a visit when he toured America in 1842.
+He had changed his mind about the prison, and said so as follows: